 What are the signs of cancer of unknown primary?

-Many patients with CUP can have symptoms that are similar to patients with widespread or advanced cancer.
-Patients may have general deterioration, fatigue, weight loss, digestive symptoms (constipation, poor appetite, diarrhea), abdominal pain, difficulty breathing, cough, night sweats, an enlarged liver, fluid in the abdomen, or swollen lymph nodes.
+Many patients with CUP can have symptoms that are similar to patients with advanced cancer.
+Patients may have fatigue, weight loss, digestive symptoms (constipation, poor appetite, diarrhea), belly pain, trouble breathing, cough, night sweats, an enlarged liver, fluid in the belly, or swollen lymph nodes.

 How is cancer of unknown primary diagnosed?

-The healthcare provider will perform a comprehensive patient interview and physical exam to determine which laboratory or radiology tests are needed.
-All men should receive a prostate exam and all women should undergo a breast and pelvic exam.
+Your healthcare provider will ask you questions about your health history and will do a physical exam.
+You may need lab tests and imaging.
+All men should have a prostate exam and all women should have a breast and pelvic exam.
 Blood tests looking for abnormalities in the blood are often performed.
-Ultimately, a biopsy is required to determine the cell type, which may help in finding the primary location.
-Future testing depends on the cell type of tumor determined after biopsy.
+A biopsy is needed to determine the cell type, which may help in finding the primary location.
+You may need further testing depending on your biopsy results.

-When a biopsy of a CUP is obtained, a pathologist examines it under a microscope.
-The pathologist may determine the cancer's cell type by how it appears or using special stains that highlight certain traits of the cell.
-Determining the cell type of the CUP can guide further evaluation and potential treatment.
-Cell type can be classified in one of the following categories:
+When a biopsy of a CUP is done, a pathologist examines it under a microscope.
+The pathologist may determine the cancer's cell type by how it appears or by using special stains that highlight certain traits of the cell.
+Cell type can be classified in one of these categories:

-Adenocarcinomas account for about 6/10 of these cancers.
-Several types of cancer can be adenocarcinomas, including colorectal, prostate, pancreatic, lung, breast, ovarian, esophageal and stomach, and knowing this can help narrow the search for the primary tumor site.
+Adenocarcinomas make up about 6/10 of these cancers.
+Several types of cancer can be adenocarcinomas, such as colorectal, prostate, pancreatic, lung, breast, ovarian, esophageal and stomach.
+Knowing this can help narrow the search for the primary tumor site.

 A prostate specific antigen (PSA) should be ordered in men to rule out prostate cancer.
-If there are enlarged lymph nodes in the armpit area, known as the axillary region, the possibility of metastatic breast cancer should be investigated.
-Tumor markers (CEA, CA 19-9, CA-125, CA15-3) are substances that are often elevated in the blood when a particular type of cancer is present; for example, in colon cancer, CEA is often elevated.
-However, these markers are also often elevated in CUP and have not been found to be very helpful for identifying the original site of cancer.
-Certain tumors can create a specific protein on their surface, which can be detected in the biopsy sample using a special test called immunohistochemistry (IHC), performed by the pathologist.
+If there are enlarged lymph nodes in the axillary (armpit) area, the possibility of metastatic breast cancer should be explored.
+Tumor markers (CEA, CA 19-9, CA-125, CA15-3) are substances that are often increased in the blood when cancer is present.
+For example, in colon cancer, CEA is often elevated.
+These markers are also often elevated in CUP and have not been found to be very helpful for finding the original site of cancer.
+Certain tumors can make a specific protein on their surface, which can be detected in the biopsy sample using a special test called immunohistochemistry (IHC), performed by the pathologist.

-These types of tumors are further classified into either low- or high-grade based on the appearance of the cells under the microscope.
-This categorization is important for the required work up and treatment of NETs.
-Neuroendocrine tumors can occur in many areas of the body, including the lung, bowel, pancreas, appendix, liver, gallbladder, adrenal gland, kidney, pituitary gland, thyroid, and parathyroid.
+These types of tumors are further classified as either low- or high-grade based on how the cells look under the microscope.
+This classification is needed for the work up and treatment of NETs.
+Neuroendocrine tumors can happen in many parts of the body, such as the lung, bowel, pancreas, appendix, liver, gallbladder, adrenal gland, kidney, pituitary gland, thyroid, and parathyroid.

-The initial approach for evaluating a low-grade NET includes radiology tests and blood and urine tests for certain tumor markers, which can be elevated in some cancers.
+The first step in testing a low-grade NET involves radiology tests and blood and urine tests for certain tumor markers, which can be elevated in some cancers.
 Eighty percent of low grade NETs express high amounts of a protein on its surface, which binds to a hormone called somatostatin.
 Somatostatin can be tagged with a radioactive label, which can be visualized using a radiology scan called an octreoscan.
-This may locate a primary site.
-A CT scan or MRI of the abdomen is frequently done because the intestinal tract is a common primary site for low-grade NETs.
-If these tests are unsuccessful in finding the primary site, endoscopy of the upper and lower GI tract is performed, which can be effective for finding pancreatic NETs.
+This may find a primary site.
+A CT scan or MRI of the abdomen is often done because the intestinal tract is a common primary site for low-grade NETs.
+If these tests are unsuccessful in finding the primary site, endoscopy of the upper and lower GI tract is done, which can help in finding pancreatic NETs.
 If a patient presents with facial-flushing and weight loss, a low-grade NET called carcinoid tumor should be suspected.
 Blood and urine tests for 5-hydroxyindoleacetic acid (5-HIAA) should be checked, as these are elevated in many carcinoid tumors.

-High-grade neuroendocrine tumors are more aggressive and typically appear in multiple sites of the body, including the liver, bone, lung and brain.
-Initial evaluation should include either MRI or PET/CT scan of the chest, abdomen, and pelvis.
-Octreoscans are not effective for detecting high grade NETs.
-A brain MRI is occasionally performed as high grade NETs can spread to brain.
+High-grade neuroendocrine tumors are more aggressive and found in many sites of the body, such as the liver, bone, lung and brain.
+Testing should include either MRI or PET/CT scan of the chest, abdomen, and pelvis.
+Octreoscans are not useful in detecting high grade NETs.
+A brain MRI is sometimes done as high- grade NETs can spread to the brain.

 Squamous Cell Carcinoma

-Squamous cell carcinomas (SCCs) can occur in the head and neck, lung, skin, cervix, vagina, vulva and anus.
-SCCs typically present as swollen lymph nodes.
-The location of the enlarged lymph nodes dictates the recommended diagnostic tests.
+Squamous cell carcinomas (SCCs) can happen in the head and neck, lung, skin, cervix, vagina, vulva and anus.
+SCCs often cause swollen lymph nodes.
+The location of the enlarged lymph nodes guides which diagnostic tests are done.

-Head to mid-neck: A patient history should attempt to identify a source such as previous skin cancer.
-A history of smoking raises the suspicion for head & neck cancer.
-A thorough scalp and skin exam should be performed along with examination of the tongue, nose cavity, throat, and mouth with a fiberoptic camera/scope.
-A CT scan or MRI of the neck is also a necessary part of the workup.
-If both are negative, a PET scan should be performed.
+Head to mid-neck: A patient history may help identify a source, such as previous skin cancer.
+A history of smoking raises the risk of head & neck cancer.
+A scalp and skin exam should be done along with an exam of the tongue, nose cavity, throat, and mouth with a fiberoptic camera/scope.
+A CT scan or MRI of the neck is also a part of the workup.
+If both are negative, a PET scan should be done.
 Without PET, almost 30% of cancers can be missed.
 PET scans are also able to find metastatic areas of disease.
-Finally, testing for viral DNA (e.g. HPV) in the biopsy can guide the clinician to the location of the primary tumor.
+Testing for viral DNA (e.g. HPV) in the biopsy can also help find the location of the primary tumor.

-Lower neck to clavicle: Enlarged SCC lymph nodes in this region are primarily due to lung or head & neck cancers.
-This prompts a thorough head & neck exam, along with a CT scan of the chest.
-If physical exam and CT scan are unremarkable, PET CT scan or a bronchoscopy may be done to further evaluate.
+Lower neck to clavicle: Enlarged SCC lymph nodes in this region are mainly due to lung or head & neck cancers.
+A head & neck exam may be done, along with a CT scan of the chest.
+If a physical exam and CT scan don’t show changes, a PET, CT scan or a bronchoscopy may be done.

-Groin: Enlarged lymph nodes found in the groin mandates examination of the genital and rectal/anal areas.
-In women, a pelvic exam is essential.
-Any masses found while performing the physical exam should be biopsied.
+Groin: When enlarged lymph nodes are found in the groin, an exam of the genital and rectal/anal areas should be done.
+In women, a pelvic exam is needed.
+Any masses found during the physical exam should be biopsied.

 Poorly Differentiated Carcinomas

-These types of tumors account for about 3/10 of cancers of unknown primary that are diagnosed.
-These tumors are classified as poorly differentiated because they cannot be characterized during examination under the microscope.
-These tumors should be well evaluated by the pathologist because there are many treatable cancers that can be classified as poorly differentiated.
-A majority of poorly differentiated carcinomas will be able to be better described as a germ cell tumor, melanoma, lymphoma or sarcoma.
-While the primary site of these cancers may not be found, knowing this tumor classification allows for effective treatment decisions.
+These types of tumors make up about 3/10 of cancers of unknown primary that are diagnosed.
+These tumors are classified as poorly differentiated because they cannot be characterized under the microscope.
+These tumors should be well tested by the pathologist because there are many treatable cancers that can be classified as poorly differentiated.
+Most poorly differentiated carcinomas can be better described as melanoma, lymphoma or sarcoma.
+While the primary site of these cancers may not be found, knowing this tumor classification allows for effective treatment decisions

-Initial evaluation may include CT, PET scan or MRI of the abdomen & chest to look for a primary site or enlarged lymph nodes.
-Blood tests for human chorionic gonadotropin (hCG) and alpha-fetal protein (AFP) should be measured, as these two markers are elevated in germ cell tumors, which are a common type of poorly differentiated carcinoma.
-The biopsy specimen should be further evaluated using immunohistochemistry (IHC) tests to detect markers (substances) found on the outside of the cells of certain tumor types..
+Testing may include CT, PET scan or MRI of the abdomen & chest to look for a primary site or enlarged lymph nodes.
+Human chorionic gonadotropin (hCG) and alpha-fetal protein (AFP) should be measured using a blood test.
+These two markers are elevated in germ cell tumors, which are a common type of poorly differentiated carcinoma.
+The biopsy sample should be further tested using immunohistochemistry (IHC) tests to detect markers (substances) found on the outside of the cells of certain tumor types.
 For example, a subtype of melanoma has been known to express S100 protein and vimentin.
-Other cancers that may be classified by IHC include lymphomas and sarcomas.
+Other cancers that may be classified by IHC are lymphomas and sarcomas.

 How is cancer of unknown primary staged?